 Bureaucratic hierarchies like governments, schools, and religious organizations exist because they hold the authority to grant social accreditation, which impacts all social interactions by influencing people towards either reinforcing (conforming) or challenging norms (deviating).
 But keep in mind that ideas like crime, law, and justice all mean different things in different places, and not every badge carries the same weight in every community.

-Private Ownership, Laws, and Rights: How Codification of Authority and Bureaucracy Impact Socially Accredited Norms
+Private Ownership, Laws, and Rights: How the Codification of Authority and Bureaucracy Impact Socially Accredited Norms

 In the earlier human societies, ownership of resources like land, animals, and tools was communal.
 But through expanding patriarchal norms, the authority over these resources became concentrated in the hands of male leaders or elders.
 Societies grew to be organized around paternal figures controlling resources for the survival and benefit of the rest of the group.
 This model of governance relied on a system where social validation was implicitly tied to one’s ability to contribute to the group and maintain harmony within the family or clan.